 When I vacationed in Kauai a few months back, I made sure we explored a few trails.
 It’s my 3rd trip to this paradise and so far, I didn’t have to repeat any hikes.
 In fact, my hiking wishlist grows after each trip.
 There is plenty of beautiful trails to explore on the Garden Island of Hawaii.

 There isn’t a big sign for the trailhead but you will see a use trail from the street.
-Then follow a sign with a bunch of arrows pointing to the right direction.
+Then follow a sign with a bunch of arrows pointing in the right direction.

 Considering this is a highly trafficked trail, I was surprised that there wasn’t any trail sign and the trail wasn’t well-maintained.
 I am guessing the rainfalls change the trail condition constantly.
 Fallen trees and branches blocked the path at times but it just made it more fun to navigate through.